Dlray89/ProjectMY/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

 - [ ] Mention two parts of Express that you learned about this week.
+Express is a framwork for node.js, it handles routes, responses, and error messages. it is a routing and middleware framework

 - [ ] Describe Middleware?
+they are function that has access to request objects. there are 5 different types of middleware
+1. Appication level middleware
+2. router level middleware
+3. error handling middware
+4. built-in middleware
+5. thrid party middleware

 - [ ] Describe a Resource?
+Resources are things like product

-- [ ] What can the API return to help clients know if a request was successful?
+- [ ] What can the API return to help clients know if a request was successful? it returns any status within the 200 range.
+You got 200 for ok and 201 for success

 - [ ] How can we partition our application into sub-applications?

 ## Minimum Viable Product